dotnet/sdk/src/TemplateEngine/Samples/11-constant-param/README.md

 The sample in this folder demonstrates:

- - Creating a parameter with a generated value
+ - Creating a constant parameter and using that in a replacement

 See